naimul3070/kubernetes/README.md

     sudo apt update
     sudo apt upgrade -y
     ./master.sh
+### for check run the command in master node for check the nodes status
+    kubectl get node
 # 1st worker

 #### after installation there will be a token like